IRS Form 5472 − new requirements for foreign-owned US companies

-The US is a market full of business opportunities, but it also has a legal policy and tax code that can become complicated and problematic, requiring a full knowledge of it to avoid fines and sanctions.
-Foreigners doing business in the USA are required to the annual submission of the Internal Revenue System (IRS) Form 5472, reporting foreign holding of a US company.
-In this article, we provide a IRS Form 5472 help guide and the new rules that has came into force last December 2016, so that those interested can easily understand what it is and who must file it.
+The US is a market full of business opportunities, but it also has a legal policy and tax code that can become complicated and problematic, requiring a full knowledge of it and its caveats if one is to avoid fines and sanctions.
+Foreigners doing business in the USA are required to file an annual submission of the Internal Revenue System (IRS) Form 5472, reporting any foreign holdings of a US company.
+In this article, we provide an IRS Form 5472 help guide and the new rules that have come into force since December 2016, so that those interested can easily understand what they are, and whether they are responsible for filing the form.

-The IRS Form 5472 purpose is to avoid abuses and income tax evasion in local and foreign transactions between US corporations and their foreign shareholders by developing information about the company and its related parties and to audit the nature and amounts of such trades.
+The purpose of IRS Form 5472 is to avoid abuses and income tax evasion in local and foreign transactions between US corporations and their foreign shareholders, by presenting information about the company and its related parties and to audit the nature and amounts of such trades.

-Following the amendment of the IRS Form 5472 rules that came into effect on December 13, 2016, the IRS prevents domestic disregarded entities (DDE), such as LLC, that are wholly owned by foreign natural or legal persons from benefiting from certain exemptions from the filing of Form 5472.
-DDE will be treated as national corporations, separate from their owner for reporting, recordkeeping and other mandatory requirements.
+Following the amendment of IRS Form 5472 rules that came into effect on December 13, 2016, the IRS prevents domestic disregarded entities (DDEs), such as LLCs that are wholly owned by foreign natural or legal persons, from benefiting from certain exemptions from the filing of Form 5472.
+DDEs will be treated as national corporations, separate from their owners for reporting, record-keeping and other mandatory requirements.

 What is a Reportable Transaction?

-It is noteworthy when filling out the IRS Form 5472, it must be taken into account that the US has signed many tax treaties and agreements to exchange tax information with other countries, so if the foreign shareholder resides fiscally in a jurisdiction that complies with the FATCA (Foreign Account Tax Compliance Act) and it is reported revenues related to transactions made in the US territory, he may be exposed to fines and penalties if the statements do not match.
+When filling out IRS Form 5472, it is noteworthy to take into account that the US has signed many tax treaties and agreements to exchange tax information with other countries, so if the foreign shareholder resides fiscally in a jurisdiction that complies with the FATCA (Foreign Account Tax Compliance Act) and has reported revenues related to transactions made in the US territory, they may be exposed to fines and penalties if the statements do not match.

 Who is required to file the IRS Form 5472?

-Below, we will detail all the aspects to take into account in the three cases in which the filing of Form 5472 is required.
+Below are detailed all the aspects to take into account for the three cases in which the filing of Form 5472 is required.

-Each of the foreign shareholders (entities or individuals) who own directly or indirectly at least 25% of the company’s property and has a reportable transaction with it, must submit the form 5472 separately.
-The required information is: Name, address and country of citizenship/incorporation, nature and total of the reportable transaction with the shareholder, countries where the shareholder declares his taxes as resident and countries where he carries out economic activities.
+Each of the foreign shareholders (entities or individuals) who directly or indirectly own at least 25% of the company’s property and have a reportable transaction with it, must submit form 5472 separately.
+The required information is name, address, and country of citizenship/incorporation, nature and total of the reportable transaction with the shareholder, countries where the shareholder declares their taxes as resident and countries where they carry out economic activities.

-2. Domestic Disregarded entity wholly owned by foreign US natural or legal person
+2. Domestic Disregarded entity wholly owned by foreign natural or legal person

-As mentioned before, on December 13, 2016, the IRS issued a final regulation, which is subject to organizations beginning their fiscal year on December 31, 2016 or ending after December 12, 2017, by which transactions between domestic disregarded entities (DDE) that are wholly owned by foreign natural or legal person with their foreign owner are considered a reportable transaction.
-Being treated as national corporations, separated from their foreign owner, and obligated to report, record keeping and other requirements to check the accuracy of the IRS form, the right US Tax treatment and determine taxable income and the income tax return obligation.
+As mentioned previously, on December 13, 2016, the IRS issued a final regulation, which is subject to organizations beginning their fiscal year on December 31, 2016 or ending after December 12, 2017, by which transactions between domestic disregarded entities (DDE) that are wholly owned by foreign natural or legal persons and their foreign owner are considered a reportable transaction.
+These entities are treated as national corporations, separate from their foreign owner, and are thus obligated to report, maintain record-keeping and fulfill other requirements for assessing the accuracy of the IRS form, the right US Tax treatment and to determine taxable income and their income tax return obligation.

-Any LLC that has a reportable transaction with its foreign owner must have filed the IRS Form 5472 and required to obtain a US Tax Identification and have an Employer Identification Number (EIN), by filing the SS-4 Form.
-Other change in regulation is that the foreign-owned DDE fiscal year will coincide with that of the foreign owner if he has a US tax return obligation, otherwise it will be applied natural calendar.
+Any LLC that has a reportable transaction with its foreign owner must have filed IRS Form 5472 and is required to obtain a US Tax Identification number, and have an Employer Identification Number (EIN), by filing the SS-4 Form.
+Another change in regulations is that the foreign-owned DDE fiscal year will coincide with that of the foreign owner if they have a US tax return obligation; otherwise, the natural calendar will be applied.

-The third case in which is enforced to complete and fill the IRS Form 5472 is the participation of a foreign entity in a USTB, involving any foreign company that has income derived from any economic activity in the United States.
-If that foreign company involved in a USTB makes a reportable transaction with a related party, either foreign or American, it must also be filed the IRS form 5472.
+The third case in which it is necessary to complete and fill IRS Form 5472 is the participation of a foreign entity in a US Trade or Business (USTB), which involves any foreign company that has income derived from any economic activity in the United States.
+If that foreign company involved in a USTB makes a reportable transaction with a related party, either foreign or U.S., it must have also filed IRS Form 5472.

-Regarding a foreign shareholder, required to the filing and reporting transactions according to the IRS Forms 5472 rules, who does not file it or has filed it incompletely, may incur a penalty of USD 10,000.00 per year, in addition to presumably placing the company under the IRS target, with possible audits and follow-ups the next years.
+Regarding foreign shareholders required to report and file transactions according to IRS Form 5472 rules. those who do not file it or file incompletely may incur a penalty of USD 10,000.00 per year, in addition to presumably placing the company under the IRS’ sites, with possible audits and follow-ups over the following years.

-This article is not intended to be legal advice, contact us and we may refer you to a qualified attorney who can give you the proper assistance according to your corporate and personal specific circumstances.
+This article is not intended to be legal advice.
+If you would like more information and guidance on what your U.S. tax responsibilities may be, and how to fulfil them, contact us and we can refer you to a qualified attorney who can give you the proper assistance according to your corporate and personal specific circumstances.